joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 ## Problem

-This probably works in many scenarios but it starts to fall over if the table is really big.
+This serial probably works in many scenarios but it starts to fall over if the table is really big.
 Suppose you have a table with many millions of rows and many hundreds of thousands of partition keys.
 Depending on your execution environment, you may not be able to perform that sequential pagination of the entire table within some time limit.
-For example, Azure Function's consumption plan has a
-[maximum execution duration of 10 minutes](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale#timeout).
+For example, Azure Function's consumption plan has a [maximum execution duration of 10 minutes](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale#timeout).

 From some of my testing, I found that it takes about 8 minutes to serially page through 3.5 million records in Azure